Wavelop/dynamic-form/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To start to use the library, follow these semple steps.
+To start to use the library, follow these simple steps.

 ### Prerequisites